 b) c)

 Figure 1.
-The artworks of the Gori Art Collection under study: a) “Cavaliere” and b) “Miracolo - Composizione” by Marino Marini; c) “Due forme o due ombre n°2” by Luciano Minguzzi.
+The artworks of the Gori Art Collection under study: a) ‘Cavaliere’ and b) ‘Miracolo - Composizione’ by Marino Marini; c) ‘Due forme o due ombre n°2’ by Luciano Minguzzi.

 Artefacts - Gori Art Collection

-The bronze sculptures, subject of the presented study, belong to a private collection of modern art, namely the “Gori Art Collection”, located in Fattoria di Celle (Pistoia, Italy).
+The bronze sculptures that are the subject of the present study belong to a private collection of modern art, the Gori Art Collection, located in Fattoria di Celle (Pistoia, Italy).
 The collection was founded in 1950 in Prato by the two owners, Giuliano and Pina Gori.
-Many artists contributed with their operas and soon the collection became too large for the original location and thus the artworks had to be moved to a more adequate place.
-Therefore, in 1970, a new phase started for the collection, that was transferred to the Fattoria di Celle, a large estate situated in Santomato (Pistoia, Italy).
-The collection kept growing adopting a site-specific art program, in which the sculptures and the multi-materic installations are directly connected to the surrounding parkland and landscape of the Fattoria di Celle, that became an integral part of the collection.
-Nowadays, it is composed of 80 site-specific artworks and installations created by artists from all over the world [15].
+Many artists contributed with their works, and soon, the collection became too large for the original location and the artworks had to be moved to a more suitable place.
+Therefore, in 1970, a new phase for the collection began, after its transfer to the Fattoria di Celle, a large estate situated in Santomato (Pistoia, Italy).
+The collection continued to grow, adopting a site-specific art programme in which the sculptures and the multi-material installations were directly connected to the surrounding parkland and landscape of the Fattoria di Celle, which has become an integral part of the collection.
+Currently, it is composed of 80 site-specific artworks and installations created by artists from all over the world [15].

-The major part of the pieces belonging to the collection are permanently installed in the gardens of the Fattoria di Celle, in some cases in direct contact with soil or water.
+The majority of the pieces in the collection are permanently installed in the gardens of the Fattoria di Celle, in some cases in direct contact with soil or water.
 The artworks are connected to the space that surrounds them, therefore no protection from the environment is present.
-As a consequence, many are the corrosion phenomena that can affect these artworks.
+As a consequence, there are many corrosion phenomena present, which can affect these artworks.

-In this paper, only some of the bronze artworks under study will be presented; in particular, the in-situ monitoring of the sculpture “Cavaliere”, created by the Italian artist Marino Marini and part of the exhibition hosted by the Fondation Maeght in Saint Paul de Vence (France) in 2012 [16], [17].
-Marino Marini (1901-1980) is an Italian sculptor, who developed several themes in sculpture: equestrian, divinities, portraits, and circus figures.
+In this paper, only some of the bronze artworks under study will be presented, in particular, the in-situ monitoring of the ‘Cavaliere’ sculpture, created by the Italian artist Marino Marini, which was part of the exhibition hosted by the Fondation Maeght in Saint-Paul-de-Vence (France) in 2012 [16], [17].
+Marino Marini (1901–1980) was an Italian sculptor, who developed his work through several themes: horses, the divinities, portraits and circus figures.
 He drew on traditions of Etruscan and Northern European sculpture in developing these themes.
 His aim was to develop mythical images by interpreting classical themes in light of modern concerns and techniques.
-The sculpture under study is part of the collection and it is placed in the garden of the villa, in contact with the soil, in an area surrounded by trees and near to a fountain.
+The sculpture under study is part of the collection, and it is located in the villa’s garden, in contact with the soil, in an area surrounded by trees and near a fountain.

-A second sculpture of Marino Marini is object of characterization, the “Miracolo - Composizione”, found by Biancalucia Maglione and confirmed with the Fondazione Marini of Pistoia in December 2015 [17].
+The second of Marino Marini’s sculptures is an object of characterisation, the ‘Miracolo - Composizione’, found by Biancalucia Maglione and confirmed with the Fondazione Marini of Pistoia in December 2015 [17].

-The third item of study is “Due forme o due ombre n°2” by Luciano Minguzzi (1911-2004), an Italian sculptor whose production ranged from a series of vigorously plastic works featuring acrobats, contortionists, and children at play to concentration camps, gas chambers, and other war-related themes.
+The third item of study is ‘Due forme o due ombre n°2’ by Luciano Minguzzi (1911–2004), an Italian sculptor whose products ranged from a series of vigorous plastic works featuring acrobats, contortionists and children at play to concentration camps, gas chambers and other war-related themes.

 All the artworks under study are placed in a similar context, on the ground and close to trees and bushes.

-Even though all the artefacts are of recent realization, there is a lack of information about the materials employed by the artists in their creation.
-Moreover, information regarding the production techniques is limited too.
+Even though all the artefacts are recently produced, there is a lack of information about the materials employed by the artists in their creation.
+Moreover, information regarding the production techniques is limited.